Wintermute0110/Wintermute0110.github.io/LKESG/Linux-basic-commands-and-procedures.md

 ## Basic Linux keyboard shortcuts

-By default the Linux system in your HTPC will start in text mode because the graphic server is not installed by default.
+By default the Linux system in your HTPC will start in text mode because the X server (graphical environment) is not installed by default.
 After introducing your username and password you can start typing commands in the text console.
 By default there are 6 text terminals named from `tty1` to `tty6`.
 You can switch to a different text console with **Alt + Fx**, where `x` is a number from 1 to 6.
 Also you can use **Alt + Right_arrow** or **Alt + Left_arrow** to cycle from one text terminal to another.

 When the X server is active you can press **Control + Alt + Fx** to return to the text console.
-The X server runs in terminal 7 so to go back to the graphic server, cycle over the text consoles until you reach the terminal 7.
+The X server runs in terminal 7 so to go back to the X server, cycle over the text consoles until you reach the terminal 7.

 ## Rebooting and powering off your HTPC

 To reboot the system use the command `reboot`.
 To power off your HTPC use the command `poweroff` or press the power button.
 By default in Ubuntu Focal Fossa both commands can be run by normal users logged into the system.

 ## Installing software and upgrading your system

+In Ubuntu/Debian Linux software is managed using advanced packagin tool (APT).

 ```
 # apt update